-The first thing that comes to mind when you think about exercising to lose weight is usually jogging or biking, and these activities will burn calories – but at a cost.
+The first thing that comes to mind when you think about exercising to lose weight is usually jogging or biking.
+And these activities will burn calories – but at a cost.
 Running and biking can be pretty hard on your joints and require hours of tedious effort before you begin to see results.
 But is it possible to lose weight by swimming?

-Swimming is one of the most joint-safe, effective ways to enjoy a full body workout proven to melt away fat, tone and strengthen muscles, and avoid the risk of injury that many other exercise programs present.
+Swimming is one of the most joint-safe, effective ways to enjoy a full body workout.
+Proven to melt away fat, tone and strengthen muscles, and avoid the risk of injury.

-We're going to examine the reasons behind the health benefits and effectiveness of this fun sport and learn how to maximize your results while avoiding a major pitfall that could derail your weight loss efforts!
+We’re going to examine the reasons behind the health benefits and effectiveness of this fun sport.
+Learn how to maximize your results while avoiding a major pitfall that could derail your weight loss efforts!

 Health benefits of swimming